Keyruu/nirius/README.md

 > **Note:** This is a fork of [~tsdh/nirius](https://git.sr.ht/~tsdh/nirius) with additional features.
 >
 > **Added features:**
-> - Focus history tracking: The `focus` and `focus-or-spawn` commands now prioritize the most recently focused matching window instead of cycling through windows arbitrarily.
+> - **Focus history tracking**: The `focus` and `focus-or-spawn` commands now use focus history as a tie-breaker when initially selecting which matching window to focus.
+When a matching window is already focused and you call focus again, it cycles through all matching windows normally.
+> - **Scratchpad app-id filtering**: Both `scratchpad-toggle` and `scratchpad-show` now accept an optional `--app-id` (`-a`) parameter to target specific windows by app-id pattern. `scratchpad-show` also uses focus history to show the most recently used scratchpad window when no app-id is specified.

 [![builds.sr.ht status](https://builds.sr.ht/~tsdh/nirius.svg)](https://builds.sr.ht/~tsdh/nirius?)
 [![License GPL 3 or later](https://img.shields.io/crates/l/nirius.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)